Late Night Tues or Weds

 See ‘Clinics & Services’ for appointments with the practice nurse, district nurses and other members of the team

 At times, you may feel that you want to speak to the doctor but don’t need to come to the surgery.
 We therefore have ‘telephone appointments’ available each day where the doctor will ring you back.
 This could save both you and the doctor time, and is part of our service to make access to the practice easier.
-By dealing with queries and certain problems over the telephone, more of the doctor’s time is free to see patients who need a face to face review.
+By dealing with queries and certain problems over the telephone, more of the doctor’s time is free to see patients who need a face to face review and examination.

 The doctor will normally call you back between morning and evening surgeries.